apache/flink-web/contribute-documentation.md

 To prepare and submit a pull request follow these steps.

 1. Commit your changes to your local git repository.
 The commit message should point to the corresponding JIRA issue by starting with `[FLINK-XXXX]`.

-2. Push your committed contribution to your fork of the Flink repository at Github.
+2. Push your committed contribution to your fork of the Flink repository at GitHub.

 	```
 	git push origin myBranch
 	```

-3. Go the website of your repository fork (`https://github.com/<your-user-name>/flink`) and use the "Create Pull Request" button to start creating a pull request.
+3. Go to the website of your repository fork (`https://github.com/<your-user-name>/flink`) and use the "Create Pull Request" button to start creating a pull request.
 Make sure that the base fork is `apache/flink master` and the head fork selects the branch with your changes.
 Give the pull request a meaningful description and submit it.

 It is also possible to attach a patch to a [JIRA]({{site.FLINK_ISSUES_URL}}) issue.